 Why Are Book Covers Important?

 Human beings are rather visual creatures.
 When we see something shiny or pretty, we are drawn to it and feel a need to have it.
 Naturally, this rings true for a large portion of readers.
 We’ve all seen a book cover from across the room and HAD to go see what the book was about.
-It’s our first impression with new readers and if you have a strong cover, fans will show it off and be more willing to share.
+As an author, it’s our first impression with new readers and if you have a strong cover, fans will show it off and be more willing to share.

 Strangely enough, the images and colors on our book covers are the hints as to what kind of story we have crafted for them.
 A light-hearted romance is going to have completely different color scheme than the dark fantasy erotica.
 Same thing applies to a Romance cover versus a Murder Mystery versus a Young Adult novel.
 The market has developed a standard in what the covers for these should look like as a signal to consumers what genre and story they are purchasing or might want to lookout for.
 Following these trends, or at least being aware of them can make or break your ability to attract the RIGHT readers to your novel.